drmauriciohoyos-copyright-bei-m-hoyos

-Sharkproject honors Mexican researcher Edgar Mauricio Hoyos Padilla as “Shark Guardian”
+Sharkproject honors Mexican researcher Edgar Mauricio Hoyos Padilla as “Shark Guardian”.

 Hoyos Padilla’s longstanding commitment to shark conservation